ELD Mandate Information

 The American Quarter Horse Association is committed to keeping you up-to-date with the latest news regarding the ELD Mandate.

 The American Quarter Horse Association is concerned about the Federal Motor Carrier Safety Administration (FMCSA) electronic logging device (ELD) mandate, which went into effect on December 18, 2017.
-At that time, livestock haulers were granted a 90-day waiver to comply with the mandate, and that waiver will expire March 18, 2018.
 The rule limits the amount of time a commercial truck driver can drive and mandates a specific amount of off-duty/non-driving time, and requires the use of electronic logging devices to track the driving and non-driving times.

 Below you will find information on AQHA's involvement regarding the Federal Motor Carrier Safety Administration (FMCSA) electronic logging device (ELD) mandate and resources on how you can get involved.

 The National Cattlemen’s Beef and Texas Cattle Feeders associations have created a document to be kept in your truck to help provide proof of your exemption from the electronic logging device mandate until March 18, 2018.
 March 18 is the date that the exemption for agriculture and livestock haulers expires.
 We wanted to also share this document with our members.